 The marsh is an open area of countryside, including ponds and large areas of grassland.
 It is an ideal place for a gentle walk or for wildlife watching.

 In the past it was covered with coke and coal waste and crossed with mineral railways lines.
 It is now home to grassland birds, including lapwing and skylarks, and the water rail.

-The £2 million project is being managed by the council and SEPA, through the Water Environment Fund.
+The £3 million project was managed by the council and SEPA, through the Water Environment Fund.

 The project has been recognisedby through the Nature of Scotland Award where it has been short listed in two categories: Coast and Waters Award and Nature and Climate Action Awad: